 Restoring aquatic bird habitats and wetlands

 The restoration of aquatic bird habitats and wetlands will help a wide range of endangered and declining bird species, such as the common pochard and the garganey, the coot, and many species of shorebirds.
-Restoration will also improve the vitality of many endangered plants and insects living in wetlands.
+Restoration will also improve the habitat of many endangered plants and insects living in wetlands.

 The restoration measures will primarily be targeted at Natura 2000 network special conservation areas under the Birds Directive, which include the most important wetland sites and aquatic bird habitats.